 Identifying and counteracting burnout requires equal parts information and intuition.
-A good manager must be emotionally attuned enough with their direct reports to spot subtle changes in behavior and must be methodical enough to record and monitor those changes over time.
+A good manager must have the emotional intelligence to spot subtle changes in team members’ behavior.
+They must also be methodical enough to record and monitor those changes over time.

 Start by getting a sense of how burned-out your workforce already is.
 The National Academy of Medicine recommends the Maslach Burnout Inventory to assess burnout.
 It asks employees to rate statements such as “I feel emotionally drained from my work” or “I have accomplished many worthwhile things in the job” on a scale from “never” to “every day.”
-You can use such a survey (or design your own) and let your team respond anonymously to ensure greater candor.
+Use such a survey (or design your own) and let your team respond anonymously to ensure they’re honest.

 On an individual level, stay alert to changes in behavior in each team member.
-Burnout will manifest differently in different employees, so a formerly gregarious employee may become withdrawn, or a usually even-keeled employee might start being short-tempered and sarcastic.
+Burnout manifests differently in different employees.
+A formerly gregarious employee may become withdrawn, or an even-keeled employee might start being short-tempered and sarcastic.